 What is involved in using donor eggs?

 Donor eggs are currently in very short supply worldwide with demand significantly outweighing supply.
-To ensure we provide high quality donors, we only source donors from reputable egg banks in the UK and overseas and we will guide you through the process of selecting a donor who is right for you.
+To ensure we provide high quality donors, we only source donors from reputable egg banks.
+This guide is intended to help you navigate the process of selecting a donor who is right for you.

 Who is Egg Donation for?

-Premature infertility: You may wish to use donor eggs if you have become prematurely infertile and your body is no longer producing eggs at all or of a suitable quality for effective fertility treatment.
-This may occur if you have been diagnosed with early menopause or if you are undergoing chemotherapy for the treatment of cancer.
+Premature infertility: You may wish to use donor eggs if you have become prematurely infertile and your body is no longer producing eggs at all, or of a suitable quality for effective fertility treatment.
+This may occur if you have been diagnosed with early menopause or if you are undergoing or have undergone chemotherapy and/or radiotherapy for the treatment of cancer.

-Advanced maternal age: Success rates for fertility treatment using the patient’s own eggs are very low in women beyond the age of 42.
-In cases of advanced maternal age you may choose to use donor eggs from a younger lady to significantly improve your chances of becoming pregnant.
+Advanced maternal age: Success rates for fertility treatment in women beyond the age of 42 using their own eggs are very low.
+In cases of advanced maternal age, you may choose to use donor eggs from a younger person to significantly improve your chances of becoming pregnant.

-Genetic conditions: You may have been advised by a genetic counsellor and taken the decision not to have children naturally or use your own eggs in fertility treatment due to the risk of you passing on a genetic medical condition to any children born as a result of treatment.
+Genetic conditions: You may have been advised by a genetic counsellor and taken the decision not to have children naturally, or use your own eggs in fertility treatment, due to the risk of you passing on a genetic medical condition to any children born as a result of that treatment.

 There are many medical, ethical, religious, legal and moral aspects which need to be considered.
-Some of these will be covered in consultation with the staff at Cambridge IVF before you embark on treatment however, it is important that we highlight to you the need for all people considering treatment with donor gametes to see a fertility specialist counsellor for implications counselling.
-At Cambridge IVF implications counselling is now mandatory before treatment can commence.
+Some of these will be covered in consultation with the staff at Cambridge IVF before you embark on treatment.
+However, it is important that we highlight to you the need for everyone considering treatment with donor gametes to see a fertility specialist counsellor for implications counselling.
+At Cambridge IVF, implications counselling is mandatory before treatment can commence.
 This is to give you the opportunity to talk through all aspects of donor conception, to protect you and any future donor conceived children and to ensure you are making an informed decision.
-Information on our counselling services is available from our website (opens in a new tab).
+Information on our counselling services is available from our website.

 What is the HFEA and why does it have to be involved?